 - Performance.
 After just raving about how great performance is, I am going to turn around and say, it’s not enough.
 While you can pay for performance, achieving a good balance – rationalized unit economics for analysis – is still challenging and I expect data warehouse and virtualization vendors to continue to work their performance roadmaps in perpetuity.

-The Future of Data Warehousing is the Cloud
+Cloud Data Warehousing is the Future

-The answer is pretty easy, actually: There is currently no viable on-premise competition for what cloud data warehouses provide.
+The answer is pretty easy, actually: There is currently no viable on-premise competition for what cloud warehouses provide.
 Organizations are moving to cloud data warehousing technologies for the reasons of Performance, Security, Agility, and operational simplification.

 Is Data Warehousing Dead?